awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-databrew-job-csvoutputoptions.md

 # AWS::DataBrew::Job CsvOutputOptions<a name="aws-properties-databrew-job-csvoutputoptions"></a>

-Options that define how DataBrew will write a Csv file\.
+Represents a set of options that define how DataBrew will write a comma\-separated value \(CSV\) file\.

 ## Syntax<a name="aws-properties-databrew-job-csvoutputoptions-syntax"></a>